ariankordi/ffl/README.md

 * WIP: Exports and a texture callback system to assist using FFL without RIO or OpenGL (todo, detail this?)

 ## Definitions
-This documents all of the definitions that this supports to add/remove functionality, as of December 2024.
+This documents all of the definitions that this supports to add/remove functionality, as of October 2025.

 * FFL_ENABLE_NEW_MASK_ONLY_FLAG  - Enables new mask only flag which does not initialize shapes.
 * FFL_NO_DATABASE_DEFAULT    - disables default guest Miis